loveuloveme/loveuloveme/README.md

 ## Quick about

-- ♠ I am currently looking for job as UI developer
+- ♠ I am currently looking for a job as UI developer
 - ♠ I am currently learning Vue3
 - ♠ Fun fact: my favorite word is devotion